exasol/public-knowledgebase/Database-Features/wait-for-commit-on-select-statement.md

 In order to do so, please follow these steps:

-- identify a conflict tables.
+- Identify conflict tables.
 In previous example it was PSA_VISTA.TBLSESSIONATTRIBUTE
 - Create a EXA connection form your DB to itself.

 ```sql